aosbornee/DevOps-Work/interview-prep/10-star-examples.md

 - T: We were tasked with increasing our sales over the Christmas period by 20% on the previous fall during the two week Christmas period

-- A took on the initiative to be active and implement some strategies in the store to make this possible, these included suggesting different sales ideas to entice customers as well as changing the store layout to make higher valued jewellery stand out.
+- A: I took on the initiative to be active and implement some strategies in the store to make this possible, these included suggesting different sales ideas to entice customers as well as changing the store layout to make higher valued jewellery stand out.
 This was also coupled with the leading by example being more proactive when talking to customers